Overview

 - modeling set square

-Use of Computers
+Use of computers

 While this is an online and virtual studio, you are asked not to use a computer in preparing your projects.
-Hand drawing and modeling skills remain essential to the development of an architect, and the first studio courses in this series are designed to help you improve those skills.
+Hand drawing and modeling skills remain essential to the development of an architect, and the first studio courses in this series are designed to help you improve these skills.
 It is understood that you will need to use a computer to scan, arrange, format, save, and upload your final submission for each project, but you must complete all your drawings and models for this course by hand.